Collaborative Documentary - Turing A Film Shoot Into A Networking event

 It gave each team the opportunity to:

 The video extended that experience.
-Attendees received it weeks later as a follow-up.
-Reminding them of what they had experienced in person.
+Attendees received it a week after the party, reminding them of what they had experienced in person.
 From there, it lived on across websites and social platforms, continuing to tell the story of the project.

 The shared experience and the shared asset helped strengthen relationships between the teams involved, leading to further collaborations in the year that followed.